-- The following fields display if Tasks (page 17) are enabled for the service desk. - Task Selects or displays the associated task, if applicable.
-The following fields only display if a Task is selected. - ✓ Status The status of the task. - ✓ % Complete The percent complete for the task. - Date Time Started Displays only if Auto Save Clock is unchecked in in the General Info (page 37) tab in Desk Definition.
+- Date Time Started Displays only if Auto Save Clock is unchecked in in the General Info (page 34) tab in Desk Definition.
 Specifies the date and time of a note for backdating purposes.
 If hours are reported when the note is added, then the hours are posted in the Time Tracking module using the date and time specified.
 Only supported using the Fixed_Width_Tabbed and Fixed Width No Tabs editing template. - Hours Worked Enter the number of hours you've worked on this ticket.
 Typically when you enter hours worked, you also enter a note describing the work you've done.
-This field is hidden if the Service Desk > Desk Definition > General (page 37) > Auto Save Clock checkbox is checked. - Note Template Append a note template to the ticket notes.
+This field is hidden if the Service Desk > Desk Definition > General (page 34) > Auto Save Clock checkbox is checked. - Note Template Append a note template to the ticket notes.
 Note templates are predefined blocks of text.
-They are maintained using Service Desk > Note Templates (page 50). - Add as Hidden If checked, do not notify the submitter by email and hide the note from machine users viewing the ticket using Live Connect.
-If unchecked, the added note is public for all users. - Suppress Notification If checked, suppresses email and message notification, both internal and external, including any other changes included with this note. - Billable If checked and the time entered is associated with a work order line, the hours worked are billable.
+They are maintained using Service Desk > Note Templates (page 48). - Add as Hidden If checked, do not notify the submitter by email and hide the note from machine users viewing the ticket using Live Connect.
+If unchecked, the added note is public for all users. - Suppress Notification If checked, suppresses email and message notification, both internal and external, including any other changes included with this note.